eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ### **Create a Profile**

 Explorer for Endevor uses Zowe CLI profiles for the CA Endevor plug-in to access Endevor inventory locations on the mainframe.
 If you already have a CA Endevor plug-in Zowe CLI profile, you can access inventory locations immediately through your profile in the tree.
 If you do not have a profile, you can create one in Explorer for Endevor.

-After you create your profile, you specify the configurations that you want to work with.
+After you create your profile, specify the configurations that you want to work with.
 This allows you to view and explore the selected Endevor repositories.
 You can create multiple profiles if necessary.

 **Follow these steps:**

 1. Click on the + icon.
 2. Enter a name for your profile.
 3. Enter your Endevor URL in the format `https://host:port`.
 4. (Optional) To add your mainframe credentials to your profile, enter your username and password.
 Adding your credentials to your profile lets you access different configurations without entering your credentials.
 If you do not add credentials to your profile, a credential prompt displays whenever you click on an Endevor configuration in the tree.
 5. Specify whether to Reject or Accept connections with self-signed certificates.
     - **True**: Reject connections with self-signed certificates.
     - **False**: Accept connections with self-signed certificates.

 Your profile is now available in the panel on the left.
 You can also use this profile in Zowe CLI directly.

+### **Manage your profiles**

+To edit a profile or update your credentials, use the Zowe CLI and the `zowe profiles update endevor <name of profile>` command.
+Here you can view the details of an existing profile and update them as needed.

-If you have multiple profiles, you might want to remove redundant profiles from the tree.
+If you have multiple profiles in the tree, you might wish to delete some once you no longer need them for a session.
 To do so, click on the trash can icon on the same line as the profile name.

+**Note:** This action does not permanently delete the profile.
+When you click the + icon again, you will be able to add any previously created profiles again.
+You can only delete a profile by using the Zowe CLI.

 ### **Working with Endevor Configurations**